jumpinjackie/fdo/OpenSourceBuild__README.txt

         set PATH=%PATH%;C:\Program Files\doxygen\bin
         set PATH=%PATH%;C:\Program Files\ATT\Graphviz\bin

-  9. NOTE: Use the [FDO OpenSource]\setenvironment.bat script to assist in setting and maintaing the correct environment settings for the FDO build process.
+  9. Use the [FDO OpenSource]\setenvironment.bat script to assist in setting and maintaing the correct environment settings for the FDO build process.
      This script can be modifed and used to set the correct environment variables and PATH settings.

-II.
-Windows Build Instructions:

-  1. Use the build_thirdparty.bat file to build the FDO Thirdparty binaries.
+ 10. The build_thirdparty.bat file is ude to build the FDO Thirdparty binaries.
 The following is a general guideline on how to use the build_thirdparty.bat build script.

            **************************************************************************